Edward Augustus Ackerman: Biography

 After Japan was occupied by US in September 1945, Ackerman was commissioned to develop the policies for the development and management of Japan resources; he work on this assignment between 1946 – 1948 as member of the Natural Resources Section (NRS).
 Among the tasks undertaken by the NRS was the redistribution of the agricultural land, given that up to late 1945 Japan's agriculture system was essential a feudal one, with the poor peasants paying a fee for the land they laboured.
 A third of the agricultural land changed hands as a result of the implementation of the redistribution policy.

 In the period 1952 – 1954 he was vice general director of the Tennessee Valley Authority, being the director of the programme "Hydric Resources for the Future" (1954–1958).
 From 1958 and until his death he was director of the Carnegie Institute.
+He died in Washington D.C..